jonrGitHub/ElpisControl/README.md

 PlayPause.exe can be run on the computer where Elpis is installed to automate starting Elpis when a user logs in (ideally, via automatic login – either via being the default user with no password required or via an automation tool like Autologon from sysinternals.com).

 PlayPause.exe will offer to copy itself to the Elpis directory, and will create a ‘run’ registry entry to run itself automatically on logon – essentially ‘installing’ itself to run automatically.
 You can use MSCONFIG to disable this run entry if you no longer want Elpis to start on every logon.

+Prerequisites.
+- Elpis must be installed and configured on the computer.
+At least one Pandora station must be configured.
+- Open the settings screen by selecting the ‘wrench and screwdriver’ icon. the following must be configured:
+    - Under Login - Automatically Logon should be selected (the default).
+    - Under Pandora - Configure Elpis to Automatically Play Last Station.
+    - Under Global Hotkeys – ‘Play / Pause’ should be associated with ‘MediaPlayPause’ (the default
+      - Note that unchecking Gk and leaving En checked may be preferred if you find that your media center remote is turning on Eplis when another program (like the TV) is desired.